MicrosoftDocs/architecture-center/docs/high-availability/reference-architecture-traffic-manager-application-gateway-content.md

 Use Application Gateway v2 SKU for automated resiliency.

-- Application Gateway v2 SKU automatically ensures that new instances are spread across fault domains and update domains.
-If you choose zone redundancy, the newest instances are also spread across availability zones to offer zone failure resiliency.
+- Application Gateway v2 SKU automatically ensures that new instances spawn across fault domains and update domains.
+If you choose zone redundancy, the newest instances also spawn across availability zones to give fault tolerance.

 - Application Gateway v1 SKU supports high-availability scenarios when you've deployed two or more instances.
 Azure distributes these instances across update and fault domains to ensure that instances don't all fail at the same time.
 The v1 SKU supports scalability by adding multiple instances of the same gateway to share the load.